districtr/districtr/docs/11suggestions/deprecations.md

 - `dec2hex(...)`
 ... are defined and not used.
 They may be helpful in the future, but now now.

+In reducers, there's a function `bindDispatchToActions(...)` that isn't used anywhere.

 Finally, for [VRA], a special [modal] is written for VRA but is no longer used.